MasoudBimar/Angular-Step-By-Step/src/app/11-decorators/README.md

 ## Angular Decorator Categories

 - Class Decorator
-- Method Decorator
 - Parameter Decorator
 - Property Decorator
+- Method Decorator

 ## Class decorators (high level)

-Class decorators tell Angular how to treat a class at runtime.
+Class decorators tell about a prticular class in Angular and how to treat a class at runtime (component or module).

 - `@NgModule` groups related components, directives, pipes, and providers.
 - `@Component` defines a UI building block with a template and styles.
+  - selector
+  - imports(Array)
+  - templateUrl/template
+  - styleUrl(Array)/style
+  - animation(Array)
+  - directives(Array)
+  - pipes(Array)
 - `@Injectable` marks a class as available for dependency injection.
 - `@Directive` adds behavior to existing elements and components.
 - `@Pipe` transforms data for display in templates.

+> [!CAUTION]
+> the `@NGModule` decorator no longer used from the Angular version 17th because Angular introduced standalone component by default for applications.

 ## Parameter decorators (dependency injection)

 Parameter decorators control how Angular resolves a dependency for a specific constructor parameter.

+> [!CAUTION]
+> Angular since v14+ and very explicitly by v16–21 — has been re-centering DI around functions, not constructors.
+> This matters because once you move DI out of the constructor, parameter decorators lose their central role

 - `@Inject(TOKEN)` injects by token (useful for strings or custom injection tokens).
 - `@Self()` resolves only from the current injector.